Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Coherence Properties of the Axion and Hidden-Photon Dark-Matter Field

 To see that dark-matter substructure can affect the optimal scan strategy, consider the case that an order one fraction of dark matter is in clumps of significant overdensity compared to the average.
-Consider the example that the earth (or the direct detection experiment) passes through a clump every $10^5$ s and spends $10$ s inside each clump.
+Suppose that the Earth (or the direct detection experiment) passes through a clump every $10^5$ s and spends $10$ s inside each clump.
 Then the optimal strategy would be to scan the entire frequency range every $10$ s and continually repeat this scan to use up the entire experimental integration time.
-If we are inside a clump, we desire to scan all frequencies while we are inside that clump in order to maximize the chance of hitting the dark-matter frequency while we are in the region of overdensity.
+If we are inside a clump, we desire to scan all frequencies while we are inside that clump in order to maximize the chance of detecting dark matter.
 A caveat to this scan strategy is that it is (likely) still optimal to spend time at each frequency equal to the dark-matter coherence time (or the resonator ring-up time, if that is longer), and the maximum practical scan speed is likely to be limited by constraints on the experimental apparatus.
 Depending on the actual time spent inside a clump and the frequency range being considered, it may not be possible to cover the entire range during that time and still integrate to the coherence time at each frequency.
 In this case it would be optimal to cover only part of the range.

-Since we do not know the expected substructure length scale, the actual optimal scan strategy is simply to scan as fast as possible over all frequencies while still spending a coherence time at each frequency, and then continually repeat that scan.
+Since we do not know the substructure length scale, the actual optimal scan strategy is simply to scan as fast as possible over all frequencies while still spending a coherence time at each frequency, and then continually repeat that scan.
 This optimal scan strategy assumes that we do not lose any time while changing frequencies.
 In a practical implementation, there is a settling time while changing from one frequency to another.
 The length of this settling time compared to the other time scales affects the optimal scan strategy.
 Furthermore, it may be necessary to change coil sets every $\sim$ decade in frequency, or have multiple copies of the experiment at different frequency ranges.